 Another way to help is by assigning members of your organization to a specific task.
 This is especially true if you are working within a corporation or strategy.

-I will say that it is vital to learn from the mistakes you might make in your role because it will help you become a better leader.
+It is vital to learn from the mistakes you might make in your role because it will help you become a better leader.

 Leadership isn’t easy and understanding these mistakes might help you avoid them.

 In conclusion, making mistakes in a leadership role is something that is going to happen and new leaders might not understand they are making them.
-I have been a new leader, and I can say that I made mistakes.

 Want to hear more from the Stratavize Team?
 Sign up to join our Monthly Insights & Spotlights for a monthly email.